 Ski Touring in Rogers Pass and The Winter Permit System

-The Winter Permit System is now in effect.
+The Winter Permit System is not currently in effect.

 Welcome skiers! © Parks Canada

 Situated in the Columbia Mountains, Glacier National Park's 1349 km2 of peaks, glaciers and forest straddle the crest of the Selkirk Range, an area of legendary snowfall.
 Visitors to the park will find ski touring terrain including glades, alpine bowls and icefields where descents of more than 1500 metres are possible.
 All ski destinations in the park require knowledge of travel in avalanche terrain.
 Skiers are urged to wear avalanche transceivers, carry a shovel and probe, and be prepared for self rescue.

 Parks Canada and Canadian Forces operate the world's largest mobile avalanche control program to keep the Trans-Canada Highway and the Canadian Pacific Railway open through Rogers Pass.
 If you plan to tour in Glacier National Park, be aware that many areas of the park have restricted and prohibited access in winter — which are defined and managed within the Winter Permit System, a component of the Highway Avalanche Control Program.